 Any player who defaults during the Tournament for any reason not acceptable to the Board of Directors shall not be eligible for the following year’s tournament.
 In the event of default, the contestant is required, within 30 days, to write a letter to the President giving the reason for the default

-Any Senior golfer whose conduct is unsportsmanlike or unbecoming to a lady, whether during the tournament, or in contact with the T.S.W.G.A. or Tournament Committee, may at the discretion of the Board of Directors, be disqualified from attending one or more tournaments.
+Any player whose conduct is unsportsmanlike or unbecoming to a lady, whether during the tournament, or in contact with the T.S.W.G.A. or Tournament Committee, may at the discretion of the Board of Directors, be disqualified from attending one or more tournaments.

+In accordance with the laws of the State of Texas alcoholic beverages cannot be brought to the host club.
+All alcohol consumed during the tournament must be purchased from the host club on the day it’s consumed.
+Any player who brings or consumes alcohol not purchased from the host club may be disqualified.
+Any player notified of violating this rule must submit a letter to the President for presentation to the Board of Directors requesting future eligibility.

 A copy of the Constitution and By-Laws shall be furnished each Member Club, a copy of the Constitution and By-Laws and Tournament Procedures shall be furnished each Director for her manual.
 A copy of the Constitution and By-Laws and three copies of the Tournament Procedures shall be furnished to the Tournament Chairman.
 All of this material shall be turned over to each one’s successor.
 Note: copies can be provided via e-mail and are available on the www.TSWGA.NET web-site.